Let’s say you are a project manager — and you notice the communication tool your team uses is outdated and difficult.

 This element is dedicated to analyzing the strengths, weaknesses, opportunities, and threats of each option — basically, doing a SWOT analysis for each of them.

 The project that comes out of this will be the preferred option for tackling the issue or opportunity described, which will be used as a reference when the actual project is executed.
-Finally, determine target outcomes for the reference project, measured with project KPIs.
-The targets must be realistic and measurable, yet challenging.

 A cost-benefit analysis is used to prove that your project is worth doing from a business point of view.
-It proves that the benefits of doing a project are greater than the costs, thus justifying the project.
+It shows that the benefits of doing a project are greater than the costs, thus justifying the project.

 The cost-benefit analysis is done in 4 steps:

-- Compare the value of the costs and benefits — compare the sums of both the costs and benefits of your project.
+- Compare the value of the costs and benefits — Compare the sums of both the costs and benefits of your project.
 If the benefits outweigh your costs, your business case is good to go.
 If it’s the opposite, maybe you should revise the option you chose in the previous element.

-Element #6: Project governance
+#6: Project governance

 Who will do what in your project?
 This is the question you want to answer in the project governance element of your business case.
-A typical hierarchy is set as:

 - Cabinet,